Frequently Asked Questions (FAQ)

 Who Will Greet My Child at the Airport?

 Each participant will receive a packing list in their parent information guidebook.
 There are items that are required to bring on trips to ensure safe and comfortable adventures.
-Bathing suits that are acceptable include: a one piece or tankini.
+Bathing suits that are acceptable include: a one piece, tankini, or a two piece active wear bathing suit.

 What Is Included in the Price of the Trip?